soccercoach/Soccer/AHS/Test.md

 - Then when editing in *IA Writer* share to Working Copy

 More than just a *commit*, ensure we get a **push**

+Note that the best way to do this is to make sure the sliding tab is set to **push** when doing the commit